shaji-lakshmi/ELT_project2/README.md

 In this project, we built a database of Netflix movies and shows along with their genres and Rotten Tomatoes scores.

-The purpose of this project is to demonstrate the first helf of the data pipelining process while collecting data from multiple sources.
+The purpose of this project is to demonstrate the first half of the data pipelining process while collecting data from multiple sources.

 Data Sources: